-The last time Jayson Seaver tried to persuade Jackie to attend college was Christmas 2004 at their parents' home in Appleton, Wisconsin.
+The last time Jayson Seaver tried to persuade Jackie to attend college was 10 years ago.
 She had just quit a waitressing job so she could move with her boyfriend out of state.
-She had little money, no health insurance and, as far as Jayson could see, a bleak future.

 “You’re destined for a life of mediocrity,” he said.

 “Let me do what I want!” she shot back.

 Jayson went on to make big money at a commodity trading company in Manhattan.
 He vacations in Florida, Costa Rica and Hawaii.

 Jackie went back to waitressing, married the boyfriend and took a job at a drug company, where her boss has turned her down for a promotion because he said she needed a college degree.
 Now, rather than jet around on vacation, Jackie and her husband tend to go camping.
 Yet she says she’s happy with a more modest lifestyle.

 Asked about the nation’s wealth gap, Jayson says, “You get paid what you put in.
 We’re in control.”

 Jackie isn’t so sure it’s as simple as that, but essentially agrees.
 “It’s self-motivation that’s at the root of success.”